 The files go in

 Noto font family is an excellent font that supports all the different languages and symbols.
+It generally provides a better experience on Linux than the standard Microsoft fonts, without looking too different.
 It comes in sans, serif and monospace editions, which covers all the OS needs.
 Install it like this:

 $ sudo apt install fonts-noto